dalps/menhir-lsp/README.md

 opam install menhir-lsp
 ```

-The server alone doesn't do much, to do its job it needs a client that speaks the LSP running in your editor.
-On VS Code, proceed by installing [the extension](https://marketplace.visualstudio.com/items?itemName=dalps.menhir-lsp-client).
-In case of other editors, register a new client for them.
-Once started, the LSP client will spawn the server and communicate with it automatically.
+The server alone doesn't do much, to do its job it needs a client that talks the LSP running in your editor.
+If you use VS Code proceed by installing [the Menhir extension](https://marketplace.visualstudio.com/items?itemName=dalps.menhir-lsp-client), then open an `.mly` or `.mll` document.
+The LSP client will spawn the server and communicate with it automatically.

+For other editors, please refer to their documentation on how to register a client.

 ### Manual installation